Info: I do not own this machine anymore, therefore my ability to answer your questions is limited.

 So, my assumption about the PSUs fan pinout must have been somewhat wrong.
 Trying with either pinout (PWM-TACH-12V-GND and GND-12V-TACH-PWM) yielded a non-booting machine and an error code: the power button lit up in red and the machine beeped 4 times with 1 seconds delays.
 The manual giveth us knowledge: ‘Power failure (powersupply is overloaded).’

 So, obviously the PSUs fans must be a special kind of fan.
 Or have a very unusual pinout.
 My best guess is that the fans themselves sport some kind of functionality like temperature sensing that cannot be replaced with a standard PWM fan.
+If you run into the same situation as me, just hook up the original fans and you should be good to go.

 I don’t know what to make of this yet, but since these fans weren’t the loudest anyway, I am not going to bother with those now.